ClosedNon-Profit

 What activities are funded?

-Delivery of mental health promotion, prevention and early intervention services, including recovery support for individuals at risk of homelessness and support for people with mental illness, their families and carers.
+Delivery of promotion, prevention and early intervention mental health services, including recovery support for individuals at risk of homelessness and support for people with mental illness, their families and carers.

 How do I apply for the Individual Recovery Support - Individual at Risk of Homelessness?